Skip to content Skip to footer

 Biden’s appointment of Deborah Lipstadt as U.S. special envoy to monitor and combat antisemitism won praise from the platform.
 In 2007, Lipstadt wrote an article for The Washington Post in which she accused Jimmy Carter of antisemitism and compared him to the notorious antisemite and Ku Klux Klan leader David Duke, all because of a book the former president wrote opposing the Israeli occupation and colonization of the West Bank.
 Meanwhile, the platform also lauds Biden for broadening the definition of antisemitism in ways that could restrict certain criticisms of Israel and Zionism.

 On a positive note, the platform for the first time came out against Israeli settlement expansion and extremist settler violence, but the platform essentially rules out anything — such as conditioning aid, allowing the UN to act or civil society efforts like BDS — that would stop it.
-“President Biden and Vice President Harris recognize the worth of every innocent life, whether Israeli or Palestinian,” the document claims, despite the administration providing the arms responsible for tens and thousands of Palestinian civilian deaths.
+“President Biden and Vice President Harris recognize the worth of every innocent life, whether Israeli or Palestinian,” the document claims, despite the administration providing the arms responsible for tens of thousands of Palestinian civilian deaths.

 Indeed, as journalist Ryan Grim observed, the section of the platform “reads as if AIPAC wrote it.”